-If you have further questions about ACL then please feel free to contact us here.
+If you have further questions about anterior cruciate ligament (ACL) injury then please feel free to contact us

 Figure 1: magnetic resonance imaging (MRI) scan showing native anterior cruciate ligament (ACL) connecting tibia (shinbone) to femur (thighbone).

 The anterior cruciate ligament (ACL) is a 38mm long band of fibrous tissue that connects the femur (thigh bone) to the tibia (shin bone) (see Fig 1).
 It prevents the tibia sliding forward on the femur.
 The cruciate ligament is generally not required for normal activities of daily living.
 However, it is essential in stabilising the knee when performing twisting actions such as sidestepping, pivoting and landing from a jump.

 The ACL is commonly injured whilst playing ball sports or skiing.
 Whilst playing ball sports upon attempting a side step, pivot or land from a jump, the knee gives way.
 The ACL is often injured during skiing when the binding fails to release as the ski twists the leg.

 Patients frequently describe hearing a "pop" or "crack" accompanied by pain.
 The knee often swells up within an hour.
 Patients frequently complain of pain on the outside of the knee.
 The ligament on the inside (medial collateral ligament) of the knee joint may also be disrupted resulting in severe pain and swelling.